AnnabellebwWoo/belle-reve-blog/public/posts/how-i-built-this-blog.md

 ---
 title: How I Built This Blog
-excerpt: All the technical details and what I learned.
+excerpt: All the technical details and what I learned
 categories: [STEM]
 publishedDate: "2025-12-22T12:00:00"
 tags: Next.js, React, TypeScript, CSS, Vercel, MD, ESLint, Prettier